Our involvement with parents

 A dynamic and passionate animator of the “Contact, le plaisir des livres,” a program from La Bibliothèque du Grand Montréal animates reading periods in the Parents-Kids workshop.

-The animator also offers backpacks filled with family books for location.
+The animator also loans backpacks filled with family books.
 An activity that fascinates young and old by stimulating their imagination, creativity, and knowledge through the different books that the library offers.

 Story Time – Une petite histoire dans la langue de mon pays